nguyenkhangme/MapBox-MapKit-GoogleMap-iOS-Demo/README.md

 - Show map

-- Serach the place near user location, show all result in table view, mark the place user choose and draw a roataion to it.
+- Search: Search the place near user location, show all result in table view.

+- Navigate: mark the place user choose and draw a route to it.